feststelltaste/awesome-software-analytics/readme.md

 - [Adam Tornhill: Prioritizing Technical Debt as if Time and Money Matters (2019)](https://www.youtube.com/watch?v=fl4aZ2KXBsQ) - a fresh look at version control data mining to uncover behavioral patterns of development organizations.
 - [Nicki Watt: Explore your Microservices Architecture with Graph Theory & Network Science (2020)](https://www.youtube.com/watch?v=0G5O1ffYIPI) - usage of graph-based algorithms to spot problems in large distrubuted software systems.
 - [Thomas Zimmermann: Software Productivity Decoded: How Data Science helps to Achieve More (2018)](youtube.com/watch?v=I_AVRfAS7Eg) - talk with an introduction to Software Analytics and its application in Microsoft.

-## Academic Courses

-Courses from the academic world that lecture Software Analytics in-depth.

-- [Canadian Summer School on Practical Analyses of Software Engineering Data (2011)](http://pased.soccerlab.polymtl.ca/schedule.php) - a collection of talks about early adoptions of Software Analytics in practice.
-- [Prof. Dr. Jürgen Döllner: Automated Visual Software Analytics (2015)](https://open.hpi.de/courses/softwareanalytics2015) - Very detailed and precise explanations with focus on the visualization of software analyses.

 ## Lists of Tools